input-output-hk/partner-chains-smart-contracts/CONTRIBUTING.md

   changes.
 Consider summarizing the most important code changes introduced by the commit.

+#### Updating the changelog
+We use [Changie](https://changie.dev/) to manage our changelog.
+When getting ready to create a PR, create a new changelog entry by running `changie new`.
+Make sure to commit the created changelog fragment along with your changes.

 #### When creating a PR
 - Rebase PR branch on top of the latest changes in the branch you want to merge against.
 Make sure to communicate upstream rebase to all developers working